-The only down side to Archer’s fun was the 6 hour car trip there and back.
-He’s use to travelling in the car for journeys up to an hour.
-Unfortunately the longer journey stressed him out quite badly, he refused to settle down for the entire trip and by the time we got to the other end he was utterly exhausted.
+The only downside to Archer’s fun was the 6-hour car trip there and back.
+He’s used to travelling in the car for journeys up to an hour.
+Unfortunately, the longer journey stressed him out quite badly, he refused to settle down for the entire trip and by the time we got to the other end he was utterly exhausted.
 On meeting his family he managed to rally and shake it off.
-On the way back, after another 6 hour ordeal (2 x 3 hours) he was done for.
+On the way back, after another 6-hour ordeal (2 x 3 hours) he was done for.
 When he finally got home he made a beeline for my sofa spot and flatly refused to do anything for the rest of the day.
 A very unhappy pup, in the future we’ll need to give him a sedative for his own benefit.

 Overall though Archer had a fantastic time and he really misses his family pack.

-With each passing week and month our little puppy is transforming into an full blooded adult dog.
-In the last month he’s started to show some “new” behaviour.
-On our most regular walk, I noticed he had started urinating in the same spots on the way round and then finally last week he cocked his leg for the first time.
+With each passing week and month, our little puppy is transforming into a full-blooded adult dog.
+In the last month, he’s started to show some “new” behaviour.
+On our most regular walk, I noticed he had started urinating in the same spots on the way around and then finally last week he cocked his leg for the first time.
 I’m not sure if I’m meant to be proud or not, but the implications are definitely not lost on me.
 He’s also starting to take an immense interest in seemingly random fauna, logs, walls etc. Stopping on occasion for minutes at a time to ensure he’s fully read what are no doubt smelly messages left by other dogs.

 The best example of this irrational fear response was I ordered a new brush for him, his coat needs some daily attention at this point.
-Anyway the brush is delivered, I pull it out the bag and Archer takes one look at it and totally looses his s****.
-In such times of abject horror he’ll run to where I sit on the sofa and curl up there.
-So of course I take the brush and try to show him it’s just a brush but he can’t even look at it, I try to use it on him and he runs up stairs and hides under the bed.
+Anyway, the brush is delivered, I pull it out the bag and Archer takes one look at it and totally loses his s****.
+In such times of abject horror, he’ll run to where I sit on the sofa and curl up there.
+So, of course, I take the brush and try to show him it’s just a brush but he can’t even look at it, I try to use it on him and he runs upstairs and hides under the bed.
 It’s been a week and every time I pick the new brush up his tail goes between his legs and he’s gone.
 I honestly don’t understand what happened but it looks like he’ll need therapy to get over it.
-In the meantime I have a very good brand new brush gathering dust rather than hair.
+In the meantime, I have a very good brand new brush gathering dust rather than hair.

-I have yet to see any of the other testosterone fuelled behaviour but it’s only a matter of time and it will force me to make a decision on when to get him neutered.
-Conventional wisdom is to neuter early before 6 months for males but there is an increasing amount of evidence to suggest neutering before full development can have significant impact.
-Specifically this paper would indicate up to 500% increase in joint disease in neutered male golden retrievers.
-So for now I’ll gather more information.
+I have yet to see any of the other testosterone-fuelled behaviours but it’s only a matter of time and it will force me to make a decision on when to get him neutered.
+The conventional wisdom for years had been to neuter early before 6 months for males but there is an increasing amount of evidence to suggest neutering before full development can have a significant detrimental impact.
+Specifically, this paper would indicate up to 500% increase in joint problems in neutered male golden retrievers.
+So, for now, I’ll gather more information.

-Archer is the product of 150 year of breeding to produce a gun dog that is specifically designed to retrieve shot water fowl from lakes.
-Now I don’t shoot and I have no plans to start, our reason for getting a golden retriever was for it’s legendary temperament.
-But what I am increasingly discovering is all that breeding is hard coded into Archer’s very DNA, in addition to his physical adaptions (webbed feet, double coat) his very instincts have also been modified.
+Archer is the product of 150 years of breeding to produce a gun dog that is specifically designed to retrieve shot waterfowl from lakes.
+Now I don’t shoot and I have no plans to start, our reason for getting a golden retriever was for its legendary temperament.
+But what I am increasingly discovering is all that breeding is hardcoded into Archer’s very DNA, in addition to his physical adaptions (webbed feet, double coat) his very instincts have also been modified.

 There are other more subtle examples, like the way he’ll pick up a thrown soft toy.
 Every dog I grew up with would literally rip the toy a new one.
 Archer picks the toy up with such delicacy that you’d think he was retrieving eggs.